onap/dcaegen2/docs/sections/sdk/index.rst

 DCAE SDK
 ========

-With Dublin release, DCAE has introduced new SDK's to aid component development. **SDK** is a common software development kit written in Java.
+Since Dublin release, DCAE has introduced new SDK's to aid component development. **SDK** is a common software development kit written in Java.
 It contains various utilities and clients which may be used for getting configuration from CBS, consuming messages from DMaaP, interacting with A&AI, etc.

 SDK Overview